kckecheng/prometheus/switch.rst

 Consolidated MIBs
 +++++++++++++++++++

 The public/standard MIBs(defined by RFC) contain only the basic information (OIDs) for manged devices, which are far more less than expected most of times.
-Each vendors, such as Cisco, will provide their extended/private MIBs to support more features (OIDs).
+Each vendor, such as Cisco, will provide their extended/private MIBs to support more features (OIDs).
 Such MIBs can be downloaded from vendors' support site.
 Thanks to open source network manage system (NMS), we do not need to search and download each MIB directly, we can leverage already consolidated MIBs directly from open source NMS.

 LibreNMS is such a open source NMS, it consolidates MIBs from all major vendors covering switches, servers, storage, etc. For more informaiton, check `here <https://github.com/librenms/librenms>`_